microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/business.rst

 subscription.
 This may require the user to sign in using a valid Office 365 business account.
 This account must have an attached Office 365 subscription that includes Office applications.

+..  important:: The business user flow is *required* for all partners unless you have received an exemption.

 Indicating that a user is a business user
 -----------------------------------------